MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/bitwise-query/$bitsAnySet.md

   ms.date: 11/01/2024
 ---

-# bitsAnySet (Bitwise Query Operator)
+# $bitsAnySet as bitwise query operator

 This command is used to select documents where any of the bit positions specified are set to `1`.
-It is useful for querying documents with fields that store bitmask values.
+It's useful for querying documents with fields that store bitmask values.
 This operator can be handy when working with fields that represent multiple boolean flags in a single integer.

 ## Syntax